CPR & AED Program

-For district employees required to maintain CPR and AED certification, per Administrative Regulation 4508, it is expected that you will work to update your certification in a reasonable timeframe and no later than 10/31/2020.
+For district employees required to maintain CPR and AED certification, per Administrative Regulation 4508, it is expected that you will work to update your certification in a reasonable timeframe.
 Additional classes have been scheduled to accommodate everyone who needs certification.
+Please take the opportunity to schedule the first available training that works for your schedule.
+There will be no penalty for rescheduling due to COVID-19-related exclusions.
 If you have any questions or concerns, please email Leslie Allfree.

 The WCSD Medical Emergency Response and Triage Training Program offers a variety of first aid and CPR trainings for all current district employees.
 The MERT program is an American Heart Association (AHA) training site operated by Student Health Services under the direction of REMSA.

 When an emergency arises, being able to quickly provide aid - whether performing CPR (cardiopulmonary resuscitation) and using an AED (automated external defibrillator), rendering first aid, or stopping a life-threatening bleed - can save a life.

 - AHA Heartsaver CPR and AED for adults and children is the standard class.
 If you are required to take CPR, this is likely the class you need.